paulwarren/nzde/dict/K/README.md

 >  This budget's extension of Kiwisaver was a truly historic and courageous gesture. <i>(Jun 2, 2007,Listener (New Zealand Listener),21</i>)

 >  KiwiSaver providers offer everything from aggressive funds to ethical funds for Christians. <i>(Apr 26, 2008,NZ Herald,C10</i>)

+## Kiwisaver

+ the name of a government--initiated voluntary work-based savings scheme, set up in 2007 to boost the habit of saving or retirement.
+[Kiwi Saver, Kiwi-saver]